Pawn structure: Giuoco Piano – Isolani formation

+Themes for White: Developing active piece play or piece activity on one or both of the open files adjacent to the isolated queen pawn.
+Maintaining control over the weak square in front of the isolated queen pawn as it advances to prevent enemy blockade with the ultimate threat and goal of promotion.

 Themes for Black: Blockading the isolani, trading pieces for a favorable endgame.

 Queen's Gambit – Isolani formation

-Openings: Primary: Queen's Gambit.
-Other: French, Sicilian Alapin, Symmetrical English, Caro–Kann, Nimzo-Indian, Slav.
+Openings: Primary: Queen's Gambit, Nimzo-Indian.
+Other: French, Sicilian Alapin, Symmetrical English, Caro–Kann, Queen's Gambit (colors reversed), Nimzo-Indian (colors reversed).